majiceyes/menu360/README.md

 menu360
 =======

-PHP and JQUERY code that display a menu in circle
+PHP and JQUERY code that display a menu in circle and responsive.

 see an example here : http://www.mhanai.fr/menu360/